karx/kCanvas/README.md

 If you have ever tried 'drawing' on a web page, the first thing that the search engine gives you is HTML Canvas.
 Well that is the 2019 definition of HTML canvas.
 Definition as in MDN:
-> The Canvas API provides a means for drawing graphics via JavaScript and the HTML <canvas>  element.
+> The Canvas API provides a means for drawing graphics via JavaScript and the HTML '<canvas>'  element.
 Among other things, it can be used for animation, game  graphics, data visualization, photo manipulation, and real-time video  processing.
 > The Canvas API largely focuses on 2D graphics.
-The WebGL API, which also uses the <canvas> element, draws hardware-accelerated 2D and 3D graphic
+The WebGL API, which also uses the '<canvas>' element, draws hardware-accelerated 2D and 3D graphic

 ## Why have you not used HTML Canvas?